 The 356 itself is quite an awesome piece of kit.
 It’s fitted with a specially-built 2-liter to pump up the horsepower numbers, combined with a five-speed manual gearbox -with limited slip, natch – and further equipped with 911 rear suspension bits, upgraded to four-wheel disc brakes, and completely decked out with all the standard safety bits needed for various rallying series around the world.

 This Porsche has been run in La Carrera Panamericana since 2013, and Brinkerhoff has been reasonably successful in the Mexican road rally, winning her class a few times.
 In 2015 the team suffered a bit of a setback when they crashed.
-The 356 was out for the remainder of the race, but since then it's been repaired and made even better.
-That, in a way, was the inspiration for the world rally tour project, as Renee figured she'd start the tour by running La Carrera again.
-2017's class victory sets the stage for a really interesting two years ahead.
-Stay up to date with the project's progression here on FlatSixes.
+The 356 was repaired and did finish the race a little worse for wear.
+That, in a way, was the inspiration for the world rally tour project, as Renee figured she’d start the tour by running La Carrera again.
+2017’s class victory sets the stage for a really interesting two years ahead.
+Stay up to date with the project’s progression here on FlatSixes.

 The Feat: 6 Races / 7 Continents

 - LA CARRERA PANAMERICANA: October 13 – 19, 2017

 - TARGA TASMANIA: April 16 – 21, 2018